aayushaghera/TodoApp/README.md

    - Navigate to the "My Todos" section to see all your tasks.

 3. **✅ Mark as Completed:**
    - Check off tasks to mark them as completed.
-They will be moved to a separate section for completed tasks.
-   -
 ---

 ## 💻 Running the Project Locally